Ryan Stewart (footballer, born 1982)

-Ryan Stewart (born December 5, 1982 in Mayaro) is a Trinidadian footballer, currently without a club.
+Ryan Stewart (born December 5, 1982, in Mayaro) is a Trinidadian professional footballer, currently without a club.

 Career

 College and amateur

 Stewart attended Mayaro Composite High School in his native Trinidad before coming to the United States in 2003.
 He played college soccer at Lindsey Wilson College, where he was a three-time NAIA All-American selection in 2005, 2006, and 2007, a member of the NAIA National Championship squad as a sophomore in 2005, and the NAIA Region XI Player of the Year in 2007.
 Stewart completed his four-year career with 53 goals and 12 assists.
 He helped the Blue Raiders to the 2005 NAIA National Championship, and ranks fourth on the program's all-time goals scored list and fifth on the program's all-time points list with 118 points.

 During his college years Stewart also played with the Indiana Invaders in the USL Premier Development League.